Meeds-io/whitepaper/en/5-roadmap.md

   - [Cometh Swap](https://swap.cometh.io/)
   - [Sushi Swap](https://sushi.com)
 - Join our [Discord](https://discord.com/invite/hAuADSq3) community to be kept in the loop
-- Join our [Builders](https://meeds.io/builders) community to test the Meeds software, engage and earn some Meeds engagement rewards
+- Join our [Builders](https://meeds.io/builders) community to test the Meeds software, engage and earn some MEED engagement rewards

 **\*\*\* The WoM - let’s build this crazy future world together. \*\*\***